the-scouts/por/sphinx_source/chapter-2.rst

 *  encourage young people and adults to feel comfortable and caring enough to point out attitudes or behaviour they do not like;
 *  help ensure that their Group/Section has a published anti-bullying code.

-*Note: Support material in the form of a guide and poster is available from the Scout Information Centre*
+*Note: Support material in the form of a guide and poster is available from the Scout Information Centre.*